-Time management is a challenge during normal times, but when working remotely, it can be tougher without the parameters you’re accustomed to when you’re in the office.
+On-the-job time management is a challenge regardless of one’s workplace, but when working remotely, it can be tougher without the parameters you’re accustomed to when you’re in the office.
 Here are eight tips for time management that can help you be more effective and productive when working from home.

 1. Plot your schedule

 If you’re working at home with a partner, collaborate on a schedule each day or at the start of the week to determine who will be working where and when, and who will be in charge of any childcare or house duties.
-Writing it down makes it easier to follow, whether it’s on a shared calendar app (such as Google Calendar or TimeTree) or even written on a piece of paper hanging on the refrigerator.
+Writing it down makes it easier to follow, be it on a shared calendar app or a piece of paper hanging on the refrigerator.

 You also might consider using an approach called “windowed work,” if your job and company allow for it.
 In contrast to a 9-to-5 schedule, you schedule blocks of time throughout the day for business and personal activities.
 In a recent Robert Half survey, 73% of professionals reported that this approach helps them to be more productive.